Planet A: DW's new YouTube channel | DW | 05.10.2020

 Have you ever wondered why SUVs are selling like crazy, even though they're so bad for the planet?
 Why cities all over the world really are sinking?
 Or how you can try to waste less food?

-To answer these and many more questions on climate change and the environment, DW has launched its new YouTube channel, Planet A. It explores the shift toward an eco-friendly world — and shows what dealing with one of the most pressing issues of our time actually means.
+To answer these and many more questions on climate change and the environment, DW has launched its new YouTube channel, Planet A (youtube.com/DWPlanetA).
+It explores the shift toward an eco-friendly world — and shows what dealing with one of the most pressing issues of our time actually means.

 If you sometimes feel overwhelmed by the whole climate chaos we're in, Planet A is the right place for you.
 We break down the small (and the big) and explain what each of us can do — and how the system needs to change.